 Your child has plenty to drink

-Handy tip: Your child should drink a minimum of six to eight drinks every day.
+Handy tip: Your child should drink a minimum of 6 to 8 drinks every day.
 Water or milk is the best although well diluted fruit juice or squash is okay.
 Don’t limit drinks as this can affect how your child’s bladder works.
 Avoid drinks that contain caffeine, for example tea, coffee or cola.

 Your child has regular bowel movements

-Handy tip: your child should pass a soft poo between three times each day and three times each week.
+Handy tip: your child should pass a soft poo between 3 times each day and 3 times each week.

 Your child understands and follows simple instructions and tries to carry out some self-care tasks independently

 Handy tip: Talk to your child about the fact that they are getting a little older and that it is really good that they are trying to do things for themselves, such as feeding and dressing.

 Your child shows some anticipation before they have a poo